Will Russia-Ukraine conflict go nuclear? Experts answer - NewsBreak

 As of the relationship between Ukraine and Russia, it has evolved in the more than 20 years since Ukraine has become its own nation, things have changed.
 More than 40% of all trade is with the European Union compared to just 8% with Russia.

 It’s even starker when you look at the opinions of those born before or after independence in 1991.
-Eighty-seven percent of those born after 1991 identify as Ukrainian while 21 percent of those born before 1991 call themselves “Soviet people.”Questions about Russia-Ukraine conflict?
-Let us know and we’ll try to get answers
+Eighty-seven percent of those born after 1991 identify as Ukrainian while 21 percent of those born before 1991 call themselves “Soviet people.”At a glance: The Donbas region

 But this does vary by region – 80% of Western Ukrainians want to be economically tied to the E.U. versus just 26% in eastern Ukraine.
 Two eastern Ukrainian regions — Donetsk and Luhansk — have become a flashpoint in escalating tensions with Russia.
 Putin recognized the independence of the two separatist regions in a provocative move that the U.S. and its allies saw as a sign of an imminent invasion.